KeshavDesai24/VrikshVed/README.md

-# PhytoSense: Crop Disease Detection System
+# VrikshVed: Crop Disease Detection System

 ## Overview

-PhytoSense is an innovative deep learning-based system designed to assist farmers, agricultural researchers, and enthusiasts in the early and accurate detection of crop diseases.
-Leveraging advanced neural networks, PhytoSense analyzes plant images to identify various pathological conditions, providing timely insights that can help mitigate crop loss and promote healthier agricultural practices.
+VrikshVed is an innovative deep learning-based system designed to assist farmers, agricultural researchers, and enthusiasts in the early and accurate detection of crop diseases.
+Leveraging advanced neural networks, VrikshVed analyzes plant images to identify various pathological conditions, providing timely insights that can help mitigate crop loss and promote healthier agricultural practices.

 The project encompasses a full-stack application, integrating a robust machine learning backend with an intuitive web-based frontend, making sophisticated disease detection accessible to a wide audience.